 The existing site is vacant and contains no surface parking spaces.
-The proposed project includes an underground parking level, which accounts for most of the on-site parking spaces.
-Surface parking is minimized on the site, leaving room for landscaping and outdoor patio areas for future employees.
+The proposed project includes a two-level parking structure, which accounts for most of the on-site parking spaces.
+Parking structures are not uncommon in the Peery Park District and help to reduce the amount of surface parking, leaving room for landscaping and outdoor patio areas for future employees.